Hugh Nevill: The Hugh Nevill Collections

-During his 32 years in Sri Lanka, Nevill assembled a collection of 2,227 prose and verse manuscripts, mostly in Sinhala, Malayalam, Tamil, and Pali, now kept at the British Library.
-He produced a critical catalogue of the collection, in two volumes, but died before it was published.
-A more detailed description, in seven volumes, was eventually prepared by K. D. Somadasa and was published by the Library.
+During his 32 years in Sri Lanka, Nevill assembled a collection of 2,227 prose and verse manuscripts, mostly in Sinhala, Malayalam, Tamil, and Pali.
+One of these manuscripts is the Sri Lanka Portuguese Creole Manuscript, the earliest text of significant length in the Indo-Portuguese creole spoken by the Burghers and Kaffirs communities of Sri Lanka.
+The manuscript collection is now kept at the British Library.

+Hugh produced a critical catalogue of the collection, in two volumes, but died before it was published.
+A more detailed description, in seven volumes, was eventually prepared by K. D. Somadasa and was published by the British Library.